Mthepro10/Ftown/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-# The trust we offer you
+# The trust the program offer you
 <img width="1893" height="782" alt="image" src="https://github.com/user-attachments/assets/33d809b8-f6c2-4f89-9d19-2ee9983cadef" />

-70% overall functionality (try to also see the image in github repo)

-Ftown will always be a CLI app worthy to be trusted.
+see it from github repo, if you are in Flavortown

 # About